 Outdoor Warning Sirens are mostly activated for severe weather and testing, however, sirens can be activated for other emergencies such as hazardous material releases affecting a large area.

-Sirens will be activated for severe weather when at least one of the following occur:
+Sirens in the affected area will be activated for severe weather when at least one of the following occur:

 • A Tornado Warning is issued inside Knox County